londnoir/emeraude-engine/README.md

 ## Rules of development

 1. Readability.
 The code should be easily readable by a 5-year experienced C++ programmer.
-It makes extensive use of OOP, templates and metaprogramming.
+It makes extensive use of OOP, templates, and metaprogramming.
 2. Performance.
 Once readability is achieved, the goal is performance.
 The final program should make the best use of the CPU, RAM, and GPU for what they were designed for.
 3. Maintainability.
 Finally, the code should be as easily modifiable as possible.
 It strives to be compartmentalized and organized by functionality and concept.